mitteneer/zuletzt/README.md

 [^2]: I do not intend to provide the level of granularity that Discogs provides, but a simple toggle that means "I own some version of this release" is all that is necessary.

-[^3]: I have not investigated any other service for downloading your listening history from Last.fm, but providing the listening history as a JSOn rather than a CSV is highly preferred.
+[^3]: I have not investigated any other service for downloading your listening history from Last.fm, but providing the listening history as a JSON rather than a CSV is highly preferred.
 I may eventually provide my own way of downloading Last.fm data as a JSON, but I would prefer to allow users to enter their username, or authenticate, and avoid needing to upload a file altogether.

 [^4]: I only intend to allow imports from Last.fm and Spotify at the moment because those are the only data sources I currently rely on.
 To that extent, I imagine I could import from other sources as well fairly easily, although I do not know what their data dumps look like.